theSmaw/interview-questions/README.md

 What if any changes would you make to the flash API?

 ### General technical

+client-side architectures

+  - what patterns are there for clientside development?
+  - can you describe a pattern for a SPA you have worked on?
+  - advantages of frameworks?
+  - disadvantages of frameworks?
+  - what is close-coupling? what are its disadvantages? how can you prevent it?

 describe the architecture of your latest project